kukshaus/transcribe/README.md

-# Audio Transcriber
+# TranscribeAI

 A modern web application that transcribes audio content from YouTube, SoundCloud, and other platforms using AI, and generates structured notes from the transcriptions.
+Features a custom Bison Bucks payment system for premium AI features.

 🔗 **Repository**: [https://github.com/kukshaus/transcribe.git](https://github.com/kukshaus/transcribe.git)